kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ---
-title: Architecting NetworkPolicy tests with a DSL for better upstream test coverage of all CNIs.
+title: Architecting NetworkPolicy tests with a DSL for better upstream test coverage of all CNIs
 authors:
   - "@jayunit100"
   - "@abhiraut"
-  - "@sedefsaavas"
+  - "@sedefsavas"
   - "@McCodeman"
   - "@mattfenwick"
 owning-sig: sig-network